vvarada2009/varada-student/_posts/student_toolkit/2025-11-06-retrospective_final_blog.md

 60: I learnt about how programmers can use abstractino to manage the complexity of a program.
 For example, placing repeated code with procedure calls is an example of a procedural abstraction that may make it easier for a programmer to manage the complexity of a program.

-65: In this question I kind of understood how to read and analyze what the code block was saying.
-I understood that when Y was negative the condition was not met because the count began at 0 and increased.
-Overall, from this question I learnt that paying attention to the specific output is very important and then you can logic your way through the question.
 ---

 ### Something Cool to Share